joshspivey/opentscm/nonlinearjunctiondetector/readme.md

 https://web.wpi.edu/Pubs/E-project/Available/E-project-011518-172228/unrestricted/Final_Report.pdf

-Make sure you install gr-fosphor
+Make sure you install gr-fosphor, gr-sdr

+You have to add you full duplex device address in the source and the sink

 todo:

-1. Intergrate with lime sdr and soapy "Note needs lime expansion board for 10ghz"
-2. Make PCB design for antenna "Needs a PCB log antenna that goes from 10hz to 6ghz"
+1. Make PCB design for antenna "Needs a PCB log antenna that goes from 10hz to 6ghz"
-3. Needs a script to show it detected something right now it completes the loop in the histogram
+2. Needs a script to show it detected something right now it completes the loop in the histogram
-4. Needs requirements.txt
+3. Needs requirements.txt
-5. Needs cross platform X11 references to work on mac and windows.
+4. Needs cross platform X11 references to work on mac and windows.
 Right now will work on linux in the cli or you need gnu radio companion installed and run the GRC.

 ####################################################################